Your zip code doesn't determine your path in life, but it can have a lot to do with the challenges and opportunities you face along that path.

 Our Economic Mobility Indicators mapping tool uses local datasets to determine where marginalization may occur in core areas for our Multnomah County communities.
 This tool was developed to assist with policy and program development by using data to inform those decisions.
 For more information about this work or a presentation of this tool, please contact us at District4@multco.us.

-The work of Raj Chetty and Opportunity Insights, out of Harvard University began to examine trends in economic mobility for individuals based on current earnings distributions, incarceration rates, and other outcomes in adulthood by parental income, race, and gender.
+In the Opportunity Atlas, Raj Chetty and Opportunity Insights, out of Harvard University began to examine trends in economic mobility for individuals based on current earnings distributions, incarceration rates, and other outcomes in adulthood by parental income, race, and gender.
 These estimates allow Opportunity Insights to trace the roots of outcomes such as poverty and incarceration back to the neighborhoods in which children grew up.
 These outcomes often vary across neighborhoods or even streets.
 In Multnomah County, we see a story of exclusionary policies, displacement, redlining and changing communities moving into East County.